 If your child goes to school on a regular basis, she’ll:

-- have a better chance of making friends and building support systems that can help her deal with difficult times
+- have a better chance of making friends and fitting in at school

 - keep up with schoolwork

 - be more likely to go back to school if she has to miss it for illness or another reason